Years 2 & 3

 Maths lessons begin by recalling and enriching rapid mental strategies followed by teaching, learning and investigations in more specific areas such as number, shape, calculations etc. Each week we focus one of our Maths lessons on basic mental arithmetic skills.

-The calculation policy in the PH Curriculum section of the website is designed to give pupils a consistent and smooth progression of learning in calculations across the school.
+The calculation policy is designed to give pupils a consistent and smooth progression of learning in calculations across the school.

 Our hour of English will compromise of a mixture of shared reading and shared/guided writing.
 Whilst handwriting is embedded throughout our English learning the children receive dedicated taught time weekly, which is followed up daily with independent tasks as well as smaller group work in the afternoon.